Maskedman99/pdf2audio/README.md

 Select the desired pdf.

-mp3 generated can be found inside the directory.
+mp3 generated can be found inside the directory where pdf is present.